summonersRift/summonersrift.github.io/_posts/2017-01-01-programming-garbage-robot.markdown

 ---

-<p class="intro">There is a robot that collects garbage from a 2-D map.
-Assume a 2D-map of size <b>m x n</b>, where m is number of rows and n is number of columns.
-A robot starts at top-left position and tries to find the shortest distance to a garbage.
+<p class="intro">There is a robot that collects garbage from a 2-D map of size <b>m x n</b>, where m is number of rows and n is number of columns.
+A robot starts at top-left (0,0) cell of the map and tries to find the shortest distance to a garbage.
 A cell with garbage has a value 9.
 There are obstacles on the map that is marked as 0, meaning robot cant visit or pass through that cell.
 For all other values the cell is accesible.
 Find the shortest distance to the garbage, in terms of moves needed to get to the garbage.</p>

 #### Conditions
 * You cant modify the original map.